A Guide to Choosing Dirt Bike Handlebars

 This is simply the end of the handle part of the bar or the section from the clamp area to the top of the control length.
 Interestingly, the height can be adjusted either forward or backward to suit the rider’s needs.

 How is this possible?
-This can be done by loosening the bar at the clamp area.
+This can be done by loosening the bar in the clamp area.

 From its name, you might already have an idea about this part.
 However, it sounds something like the description of the height.
 Well, don’t get confused.
 This is the length from the clamp area to the handlebar’s first steep bend.